camargosproj/no-controle-front/README.md

 ## Overview

-`nocontrole` is a financial management system designed to help individuals and businesses manage their financial details efficiently.
+`Nocontrole` is a financial management system designed to help individuals and businesses manage their financial details efficiently.
 It provides a user-friendly interface for tracking expenses, income, and other financial transactions.

 ## Core Dependencies